Estepona

 Estepona is located at the western end of the Costa del Sol at the foot of the Sierra Bermeja mountains,

-about 30 km west of Marbella.
 It is a more Spanish resort although it has become more popular in the past few years

 with visiting family holidays makers and expat residents alike.